Irish Moiled

-The Irish Moiled is a rare cattle breed from Ireland.
+The Irish Moiled (Bó Maol) is a rare cattle breed from Ireland.
 It is a dual-purpose breed, reared for both beef and milk.
 It originated in County Leitrim, County Sligo, County Down, and County Donegal, but the breed is now found throughout Ireland.

 History

 The Irish Moiled Cow is one of the oldest breeds of cow in Ireland.
 Throughout the 19th century, they were relatively popular throughout Ireland, due to being a hardy breed that could effectively be used for both their milk and meat.
 With the introduction of more specialised breeds (such as friesians for milk, herefords/anguses for beef, etc.), their popularity began to decline.
 By the late 1970s, only 30 cows and 2 bulls remained, being maintained by only two breeders.
 In 1979 they were marked as "critically endangered" by the Rare Breed Survival Trust.

 Characteristics

 The Irish Moiled Cow is one of the most distinctive breeds in Ireland.
 They are polled cows (they do not grow horns) and are generally red with a white line on the back and stomach.
 They typically have a flecked face and are dual producers being used for both beef and dairy products, which is uncommon with most breeds.
 These cows are slightly smaller than average, weighing around 550 kg.
 The breed originated in County Leitrim, County Sligo, and County Donegal, but is now found throughout Ireland.
 The name "Irish Moiled Cow" takes its origins from the Irish word Maol meaning bald and references the fact that these cows do not have horns.
 Until recently the breed was in decline, falling to just two dairy herds in the 1970s with a population that included just 20 breeding females.
 However, with the introduction of bloodlines from Jersey, Ayrshire, Shorthorn and Friesian breeds, the numbers have improved and are now being produced throughout Ireland, as well as in parts of Britain.